...

 Numerous cold-forming processes in the manufacturing industry manipulate the metal sheets into the desired shape at room temperature.
 The standard cold-forming techniques include stamping, forging, extruding, rolling, and drawing.
 These are the straightforward and cost-effective approaches in sheet metal fabrications.

-Stamping is the most popular cold-forming technique in sheet metal works and is used for several applications, including automotive, electronics, aerospace, telecommunication, and many more.
-This article will briefly discuss the stamping procedure, materials, types, and applications to enhance your understanding of the stamping process.
+Metal stamping is the most popular cold-forming technique in sheet metal works and is used for several applications, including automotive, electronics, aerospace, telecommunication, and many more.
+This article will briefly discuss the stamping materials, procedure, types, and applications to enhance your understanding of the stamping process.

 What is Metal Stamping?

-Stamping is a manufacturing approach that converts coils or sheets of metal into desired geometry with the help of pressure and dies of the desired shape.
+Metal stamping is a manufacturing approach that converts coils or sheets of metal into desired geometry with the help of pressure and dies of the desired shape.
 The stamping die is the pre-engineered tool, which feeds the material into it and converts it to the intended form by applying pressure.
 It allows for the mass production of metallic parts with excellent repeatability.
-Stamping has become more industrialized with optimizing processes, systems, and tools (Carl-Johan Jonsson, 2021).
+Metal stamping has become more industrialized with optimizing processes, systems, and tools (Carl-Johan Jonsson, 2021).

 The pressure machine, stamping die, and punch are three significant components in the stamping process.
 A specific die is required for a particular part, which is mounted into presses, and metal is fed to create the shape.